aisara-hub/aisaratuners/docs/user guide.md

 ## 1. aisaratuners.aisara_keras_tuner

-a module used for the hyperparameter optimization for keras deep learning librarary models.
+a module used for keras hyperparameter optimization.